History

 We are proud to continue this tradition of hosting special guests and memorable events at The Historic Manor House.

-John C. Shaffer had two sons, Kent and Carroll, which is how this gorgeous valley came to be named Ken Caryl.
-John Shaffer decided to build The Manor House in the foothills of Colorado because his son Kent had health issues that the high altitude alleviated.
-We have recently updated the historic home and it is now available to be rented the night of your special event!
+John Shaffer and his wife Virginia had two sons, Kent and Carroll, which is how this gorgeous valley came to be named Ken Caryl.
+Shaffer decided to build The Manor House in the foothills of Colorado because the high altitude helped to alleviate his son Kent’s health issues.
+As his sons grew older, Mr. Shaffer went on to build homes for Kent, Carroll and their families.
+Today, the Kent House is known as ‘Kent’s Cottage,’ while the two-story Carroll House no longer exists.